752963e64/AwfuLite/README.md

 - rounded rectangle
 - code folding
 - more plugins
-- remove the ugly tabs and keep track/handling with mouse/key press events into statusview
+- remove the ugly tabs and keep track/handling with mouse/key press events with feedback into statusview
 - scroll feedback using sort* icons into the statusview

 ## HINT'ING